Silvia and Greg

 What You Need to Know, Where to Go, and Why Locals and Travelers Rely on These Trusted Spots

-The Strategy: Go here for the “Stock Up” run.
-If you need sunblock, snacks, and a refill on your allergy meds all at once, this is your spot.
+Strategy: Use this pharmacy for the “stock up” run.
+If you need sunscreen, snacks, and a refill on your allergy meds all at the same time, this is the best option.
 They are open late, and yes, they even have a small grocery section.
-It is efficient, modern, and very easy to navigate, even if your Spanish is limited to “hola” and “gracias.”
+It is fast-paced, modern, and very easy to navigate, even if your Spanish skills extend no further than “hello” and “thank you.”

 Where to Find Farmacias Guadalajara in Cozumel